Liposuction

 It is not a tool for weight loss, as the amount of fat removed during the surgery is relatively small.
 But the difference in the body’s aesthetics after the procedure can be significant.

-About The Liposuction (Lipo) Procedure
+About the Liposuction Procedure

+Once general anesthesia is administered, extremely small incisions will be made in every area being treated.
 There is no limit to the number of areas that can be treated at once, as long as the plastic surgeon is confident that it’s safe to treat multiple areas at a time.
 This is determined on a case-by-case basis.

 In traditional tumescent liposuction, an anesthetic fluid is infused into the treated area to reduce trauma.
 A small hollow tube known as a cannula is then inserted into the incisions.